 Mount Mary University’s New Deans: First Impressions

-academic deans, Kathleen Dougherty, Ph.D., Dean of the School of Humanities, and Chioma
+With her first academic year under her belt, Kathleen Dougherty, Ph.D., Dean of the

-In their own words, discover what the first academic year at Mount Mary has entailed for Dougherty and Ugochukwu.
+In her own words, discover what the first academic year at Mount Mary has entailed for Dougherty.

 Dougherty came to Mount Mary from Notre Dame of Maryland University.
 She has an undergraduate degree in philosophy from St. Olaf College and master’s and doctoral degrees from the University of Oklahoma.